 Across the UK, 8.4 million people are struggling to afford to eat[i].
 People across Sussex go hungry every day for a range of reasons, including reductions in benefit income, redundancy or receiving an unexpected bill whilst on a low income.
 This means many people have to turn to food banks, lunch clubs, drop-in centres and other emergency help to ensure they are fed.
 In 2016 to 2018, 8-10% of households in the UK were food insecure[ii].
 Households are considered to be food insecure if one or more adults under eat or go hungry, due to lack of money.
 These issues have been exasperated during the Covid-19 crisis, therefore making the need for food sustainability projects more important than ever.

-We are now accepting applications to the Sussex Crisis Fund for projects working in East Sussex that support people who are food insecure.
-Applications for this strand of funding can be for projects lasting up to one year.
+We are now accepting applications of up to £10,000 to the Sussex Crisis Fund for projects working in East Sussex that support people who are food insecure.
+Applications for this strand (East Sussex Food Security Fund) of funding can be for projects lasting up to one year.

 The criteria for applying for this funding is below: